 (Act II, Scene 1) [4]

 R.S.
-Thomas's poem "Hallowe'en" explores the thin veil between life and death, the past and present, using the traditional night of ghosts to reflect on memory, loss, and the lingering presence of the departed in his austere Welsh landscape, warning spirits against returning to a world they no longer fit, a reflection of his spiritual depth and engagement with Welsh folklore and modern alienation.
+Thomas's poem "Hallowe'en," part of his No Truce with the Furies published in 1993, offers a retrospective look of the traditions from a contemporary person’s summative, interventionist perspective, blending the real and the spiritual as an inseparable whole.
+Positioning the veil between the dead and the living on the Halloween, the poem explores the thin veil between life and death, the past and present, using the traditional night of ghosts to reflect on memory, loss, and the lingering presence of the departed in his austere Welsh landscape, warning spirits against returning to a world they no longer fit, a reflection of his spiritual depth and engagement with Welsh folklore and modern alienation.
 In “Hallowe’en,” the poet is talking directly to the ghost who is making an attempt to enter the other's world.
-[1]
+[1] Festival doings in the evening is more than a fortune-telling event, but a performative action to deal with anxieties and tension between the loss of nature and rural life, and the living’s quest for soulful fulfilment, as they stare into the void of existence.

-It would seem the welcoming of light to survive cold long nights are inseparable.
-The fact is, living in the 21st-century, we may easily slight what it was like sitting through a long, cold winter evening to endure darkness when there was no electricity.( Although the first home lit electrically was around 1878 in the UK, mass home adoption had to wait until the 1920s.)
-Now we have to imagine a few friends and family members getting together around the fire in candle-lit interiors to tell one another ghost stories; I suppose staying warm was a big thing.
-Scare and thrill for spiritual being haunting seems to augment the sense of togetherness.
+It would seem the anticipation of light and surviving long cold nights are inseparable.
+The fact is, living in the 21st-century, we may need some extra effort to feel its meeting.
+We may easily slight what it was like sitting through a long, cold winter evening to endure darkness when there was no electricity, thus the hope that candle lights and fire on wood would bring to pitch darkness.
+(Although the first home lit electrically was around 1878 in the UK, mass home adoption had to wait until the 1920s and 1930s.)
+Now we have to imagine a few friends and family members gathering, their sense of togetherness translating into body warmth, ignited by the scare of ghosts in their story-telling.
+This is the “mechanism” of staying warm.

-What is the connection between “long, dark winter nights," “family gathering" around the telling of spooky stories as a performance?
+What is the connection between “long, dark winter nights," “family gathering" around the telling of spooky stories as a (live) performance?
 What is the intuitive, expressive, psychological or objective link between ghost stories and the Christmas season?
+Let’s assume a few characteristics of the scenario:

 *Remembrance: Stories served as a way to remember the dead and acknowledge the supernatural forces of winter.